paclearner/error-accumulator/README.md

 //   UserError('Cannot read property \'c\'')
 // ]

-// add another accumulator to the accumulator: const empty = new ErrorAccumulator();
+// add another accumulator to an accumulator: const empty = new ErrorAccumulator();
 const another = (new ErrorAccumulator())
   .add(new Error('0'))